DPIA

 Stages

-- Risk identification — data-subject views (where applicable under Article 35(9)), risk enumeration, user-reviewed risk list.
-The agent draws on the privacy threat corpus (LINDDUN and authority guidance) via
+2. Risk identification — data-subject views (where applicable under Article 35(9)), risk enumeration, user-reviewed risk list.
+Risk enumeration follows the EDPB WP248 criteria and CNIL/ISO 29134 methodology, grounded with GDPR-framework search results for the workflow's jurisdictions.

-search. - Per-risk analysis — this stage is dynamic: one analysis pass per risk identified, scoring likelihood and severity with the gateway's
+3. Per-risk analysis — this stage is dynamic: one analysis pass per risk identified.
+Each risk is scored on the CNIL/ISO 29134 severity × likelihood grid (inherent and residual), with mitigations attached per risk.

 What you get back